pvdmeulen/uktrade/README.md

 ## Example using OTS and RTS data

-These functions are convenient wrappers for loading trade data - either UK trade data using OTS, or regional UK trade data using RTS.
+These functions are convenient wrappers for loading trade data - either detailed UK trade data using OTS (by CN8 code), or regional UK trade data using RTS (by SITC2 code).
 These functions will load the raw data and optionally join results with lookups obtained from the API (using, for example, the /Commodity and /Country endpoints).
 This makes data easy to read by humans, but also larger (more columns containing text).

 ### OTS